bcgov/platform-services-status-page-notifications/notifications/2026/2026-04-08_ephemeral.md

 We will implement:

-- A default per-pod limit of 1 Gi of ephemeral storage
+- A default per-pod limit of 500Mi of ephemeral storage
-- A namespace-wide quota of 100 Gi of ephemeral storage
+- A namespace-wide quota of 15 Gi of ephemeral storage

 These changes will be rolled out in the PROD clusters on the following dates: